-- Monoamine oxidase inhibitors (MAOIs).
-These include tranylcyporomine, selegiline, and isocarboxazid.
-They are used to treat depression.
+- monoamine oxidase inhibitors (MAOIs): These include tranylcypromine, selegiline, and isocarboxazid.
+This type of medication is used for treating depression.
 The large amount of tyramine in brewer’s yeast can cause a hypertensive crisis when mixed with MAOIs.
-This reaction is an immediate and dangerous increase in blood pressure.
-It can cause a heart attack or stroke.
+This reaction is an immediate and dangerous increase in blood pressure, which can cause a heart attack or stroke.

-- Meperidine is a narcotic pain medication.
+- meperidine: This is a narcotic pain medication.
 A hypertensive crisis can occur when brewer’s yeast interacts with this narcotic.

-- Diabetes medications.
-Brewer’s yeast may lower blood sugar levels.
-Taking it can place a patient at a higher risk for lower than optimum blood sugar, or hypoglycemia, when combined with these medications.
+- diabetes medications: Brewer’s yeast may lower blood sugar levels.
+Taking it in combination with diabetes medications can place you at higher risk for lower than optimum blood sugar (hypoglycemia).